Skip to content

 rg.If(rg.V(rg.Clock.tick) >= 100, rg.terminate)

-snapshot() returns user node outputs and ODE state values.
+snapshot() returns user node state variables and ODE state values.
 Use read(rg.Clock.tick) or read(rg.Clock.time) to inspect clock fields.